Tominous/Daiho-Tool/README.md

 |Daiho was made for Educational purposes|
 |-------------------------------------------------|
 This project was created only for good purposes and personal use.
-By using AstraaHome, you agree that you hold responsibility and accountability of any consequences caused by your actions.
+By using Daiho, you agree that you hold responsibility and accountability of any consequences caused by your actions.

 ## Features
 - [] - [Self Bot]() - A simple SelfBot for your Account.